xwp/wp-dev-lib/readme.md

 ## Configure the Git Pre-commit Hook

-`wp-dev-lib` comes with a pre-commit hook which runs all linters, tests and checks before every commit to your project.
+This tool comes with a [pre-commit hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks#_committing_workflow_hooks) which runs all linters, tests and checks before every commit to your project.

 To add the hook with Composer we suggest to use [brainmaestro/composer-git-hooks](https://github.com/BrainMaestro/composer-git-hooks) and the following config added to `composer.json`: